nicproghub/Customer-Info-System/README.md

 # README.md

-A web application for managing customer contact information, including personal details, phone records and companies detail.
-It allows users to perform CRUD (Create, Read, Update, Delete) operations on customer records and companies record, making it a practical tool for businesses to maintain and organize customer information.
+A web application for managing customer contact information, including customer names, phone numbers and company detail.
+It allows users to perform CRUD (Create, Read, Update, Delete) operations on customer records and company records, making it a practical tool for businesses to maintain and organize customer information.

 1.**Modify the contacts Table to include more attributes.**